Day 1 Setup Tasks - Zoom Phone at U-M

 4. Country and Area Code are found in the top section of the Settings tab.
 If you dial a number without entering the area code, Zoom Phone will use this area code to make the call.

 5. PIN Code is found in the Desk Phone section of the Settings tab.
-This PIN is only needed to check your voicemail on a deskset or if calling from a third-party phone service; for example, your mobile carrier.
+This PIN is only needed to check your voicemail on a deskset or if calling from a third-party phone service, for example, your mobile carrier.
 You will not need the PIN to check voicemail using the Zoom desktop app, mobile app, or web portal.

 6. Time Zone is a setting shared by the Zoom Phone app and the Zoom Meeting app; changing this setting in the Zoom portal will change it for both apps.
 The time zone will affect your business/closed/holiday hours.
-To edit this setting, click on the Profile tab in the left navigation bar.
+To edit this setting, click the Profile tab in the left navigation bar.

 Business/Closed/Holiday Hours

-The default is 24 hours/day, 7days/ week.
+The default is 24 hours/day, 7 days/ week.
 But you can customize how inbound calls are routed during business, closed, or holiday hours.

 Business Hours